 Endoscopic CycloPhotocoagulation (ECP) is another type of laser glaucoma treatment.
 Instead of treating the drainage canal, ECP treats the ciliary body and reduces the amount of fluid production thereby reducing the intraocular pressure.
-ECP is usually preformed along with cataract surgery, but can be done on any patients who have had their cataract removed.
-This particular glaucoma treatmentis done on an outpatient basis and can usually reduce the number of drops people use or eliminate the need for drops altogether.
+ECP is usually performed along with cataract surgery but can be done on any patients who have had their cataract removed.
+This particular glaucoma treatment is done on an outpatient basis and can usually reduce the number of drops people use or eliminate the need for drops altogether.

 Filtration surgery is a glaucoma treatment done when medication and/or laser eye surgery is unsuccessful at controlling the intraocular pressure.
 During this procedure, a new drainage channel is created to allow aqueous humor to drain from the eye.
 It is important to understand these are all glaucoma treatments but there is no cure.
-It is very important each patient continues to see his or her eye doctor for pressure checks every 3-6 months depending on the severity of the glaucoma and the pressure response to the glaucoma treatment.
+It is very important each patient continues to see his or her eye doctor for pressure checks every 3-6 months depending on the severity of glaucoma and the pressure response to the glaucoma treatment.